Sohail Tavazoie, M.D., Ph.D.

 Senior Attending Physician

-Furthermore, by studying how rare cancer cells achieve extreme gene expression programs during metastasis formation, Tavazoie and his colleagues have revealed that modulation of specific tRNAs is a gene regulatory process that alters the expression of specific downstream proteins in a codon-dependent manner to causally drive cancer progression.
-This has led to the delineation of specific tRNA-driven pathways as well as demonstration that deprivation of specific amino acids can govern codon-dependent translation of specific genes.
+By studying how rare cancer cells achieve extreme gene expression programs during metastasis formation, Tavazoie and his colleagues have revealed that modulation of specific tRNAs is a gene regulatory process that alters the expression of specific downstream proteins in a codon-dependent manner to causally drive cancer progression.
+This has led to the delineation of specific tRNA-driven pathways as well as demonstration that restriction of specific amino acids can govern codon-dependent translation of specific genes.
 Such tRNA modulation responses have been observed in a variety of cells and systems and are increasingly recognized as a key mode of gene regulation.

 Tavazoie is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Computational Biology & Medicine.